-This article was originally posted on insights.datamark.net by John Alarcon on July 26th, 2017.
+This article about chatbots was originally posted on insights.datamark.net by John Alarcon on July 26th, 2017.

 Consumers are finding value in chatbots – those pop-up windows on websites and Facebook messenger that offer a friendly (albeit artificial) face and a willingness to help.